SmithsonianWorkshops/CodingInPython2Day/Pre-course installations/README.md

 ## Install Required Software

-Before we begin our class, we would like everyone to have Python 3 installed on their laptops so that they can follow along in class.
+Before we begin our workshop, we would like everyone to have Python 3 installed on their laptops so that they can follow along in class.
 We will be using Miniconda, which includes Python 3, along with an easy system for installing Python packages.

 [Installing Miniconda on Mac](Installing miniconda on Mac.md)